mikjw/TTT-java/README.md

-Tic Tac Toe, test driven to practise Java with JUnit 5.
-All source files and tests are currently stored in the Test folder.
+Tic Tac Toe, built to practise TDD in Java with JUnit 5.